xuning28/FDA_project_group_XN/README.md

 Group members : Yuzhu Cai, Hongchi Li, Xu Ning, Zheng Xue

-Please feel free to contact me at ningxu2008@163.com, if you have any problem about our project.
+Please feel free to contact all collaboratoes at ningxu2008@163.com, if you have any problem about our project.

-Or you can contact other collaborators at 123456@789.com